nolanwolfe/verg-privacy/privacy.md

 If you choose to purchase a premium subscription, payment is processed securely by Apple via the App Store.
 Verg does not receive or store payment information.

-If you have questions about this policy, contact us at: support@yourdomain.com
+If you have questions about this policy, contact us via the app settings or at: support@verg.app